 Despite the apparent advantage of having more than one language to engage in our work, this course has no prerequisites and its does not exclude monolinguals.
 When we talk about the cultural contributions, the headiness and the struggles of bi- or multi-lingual individuals, it will be invaluable to have interlocutors who think they live only in one language.

 Politics seems almost unimaginable without secrecy and lying.
-From the noble lie of Plato's Republic to the controversy about former President Clinton's "lying" in the Monica Lewinsky case, from the use of secrecy in today's war against terrorism to the endless spinning of political campaigns, from President John Kennedy's behavior during the Cuban missile crisis to cover-ups concerning pedophile priests in the Catholic church, from Freud's efforts to decode the secrets beneath civilized life to contemporary exposés of the private lives of politicians, politics and deception seem to go hand-in-hand.
+From the noble lie of Plato's Republic to the controversy about former President Clinton's "lying" in the Monica Lewinsky case and President Trump’s alleged assault on truth, from the use of secrecy in the war against terrorism to the endless spinning of political campaigns, from controversies about "fake news" to efforts to hide and excuse police miscoduct, from President John Kennedy's behavior during the Cuban missile crisis to cover-ups concerning pedophile priests in the Catholic church, from Freud's efforts to decode the secrets beneath civilized life to contemporary exposés of the private lives of politicians, politics and deception seem to go hand-in-hand.
 This course investigates how the practices of politics are informed by the keeping and telling of secrets, and the telling and exposing of lies.
 We will address such questions as: When, if ever, is it right to lie or to breach confidences?
 When is it right to expose secrets and lies?
 Is it necessary to be prepared to lie in order to advance the cause of justice?
 Or, must we do justice justly?
 When is secrecy really necessary and when is it merely a pretext for Machiavellian manipulation?
 Are secrecy and deceit more prevalent in some kinds of political systems than in others?
+Can democracy survive in a “post-truth” era?
 As we explore those questions we will discuss the place of candor and openness in politics and social life; the relationship between the claims of privacy (e.g., the closeting of sexual desire) and secrecy and deception in public arenas; conspiracy theories as they are applied to politics; and the importance of secrecy in the domains of national security and law enforcement.
 We will examine the treatment of secrecy and lying in political theory as well as their appearance in literature and popular culture, for example Mr. Smith Goes to Washington, Primary Colors, Schindler's List and The Insider.

 This is a discussion-based course.
 Students will be expected to be active participants in the seminar.
 During the course of the semester we will use our discussions to cultivate reasoning skills as well as student capacities to present arguments in a compelling manner.
 In addition, there will be frequent writing, and I will provide careful and extended responses to student writing.
 The course will provide an introduction to liberal studies by helping students learn how to read and comprehend complex texts, respond to them in sophisticated ways, and engage in critical reasoning about venerable and pressing ethical, social and political problems.

-[ IL, G ] Violence lies at the very heart of both political institutions, such as the state, as well as the expression of political beliefs.
+Violence lies both at the very heart of political institutions, such as the state, as well as the expression of political beliefs.
 Focusing on domestic rather than international forms of conflict, this course will address questions of what violence is, how it is organized in society, and what it means to those who use it.
-We will first identify ways to think about violence as a political activity--why do actors choose violent over non-violent means of resisting governments or expressing dissent?
+We will first identify ways to think about violence as a political activity—why do actors choose violent over non-violent means of resisting governments or expressing dissent?
 Is violence ever rational?
 What purposes does it serve?
 How is violence different from other kinds of political interaction like arguing or debating?
-Next we will think about how violence is organized--that is, how do political leaders, parties, police forces, and paramilitaries, for example, try to control and manage the use of force?
+Next we will think about how violence is organized—that is, how do political leaders, parties, police forces, and paramilitaries, for example, try to control and manage the use of force?
 When do private individuals and groups choose to protect themselves and when do they turn to the state?
-Building on the theoretical interventions of scholars such as Arendt, Weber, Sartre and others, we will use empirical studies of the political use of force from around the world to ask how violence shapes political phenomena such as elections, protest movements, taxation, and nationalism.
+Building on the theoretical interventions of scholars such as Arendt, Weber, Sartre, and others, we will use empirical studies of the political use of force from around the world to ask how violence shapes political phenomena such as elections, protest movements, taxation, and nationalism.

 This seminar course is designed both to facilitate engaged classroom discussion as well as improve analytic skills.
 Throughout the course we will engage with the arguments and contentions of a number of key theoretical and empirical works, which will provide a foundation for critical reading and reflection through writing.
 The core assignment of the course is a 12-15 page paper, which we will break into a number of sub-assignments, allowing students to learn organizational skills involved in managing larger projects and providing feedback and opportunities for re-drafting.